stephen1-hub/-First-Contact-Control-Index-FCCI-Defending-Corners-Analysis/README.md

 Corners are often decided before the shot happens.

 This project analyzes defensive corner performance using StatsBomb Open Data by measuring which teams control the **first meaningful contact** after a corner delivery.
+Only the first meaningful event after the corner delivery is considered.
+Subsequent phases of play are excluded.

 Rather than focusing only on goals conceded, the analysis evaluates: